-By day, Stacey Haffner is a Program Manager at Microsoft working on Xbox Live.
+By day, Stacey Haffner is a Sr. Technical Product Manager at Unity.
 By night (and on the weekends) she does indie game development and contributes back to the community, helping to drive developer excitement around gaming.

 @ManuelC: I would suggest holding off on deleting your product - the team is currently investigating so that might hinder it.
 It is strange that you do not have Xbox Live section for a new product.
 I just created one and it shows up for me.
 Can you post on the MSDN forum thread about this?

 @@ManuelC: I've reached out to the team to see where the investigation for your issue is at.
 While not the greatest solution, have you tried creating a new product in the portal and publishing the configuration that way?
 If you haven't filled out much of the submission stuff, this might be the quickest fix.

 I am so sorry it's taken me so long to respond!
 This is a great question.
 From a general coding standpoint, you can change the scriptable object variables the same way you would any others.
 (It'll serialize and save the values.)

 From a design perspective, You'd want to have some sort of mechanism that checks the level of the player.
 Off the top of my head you have a few options.
 You could update items directly each time the player levels.
 Alternatively, when the object is being loaded in the UI you could have it check the level of the player and do calculations based on that.
 Either way, you'll probably need to create some helper methods on the scriptable object.
 Feel free to e-mail me at email@example.com if you want to talk through some ideas.

 @Lee: It's a little hard to troubleshoot without seeing how you've got everything setup.
 How do you know that it's still looping if it looses the animation when you create the Indicator?
 Is it that it loops continuously when you leave it in the scene?
 Can you post your project out so I can take a look?